Skip to Main Content

 You don’t need to overhaul your life to start.
 Small, consistent steps matter more than perfection.

-Try This Mindfulness Practice
+Try This 3-Minute Meditation Practice

 One core practice in MBSR is mindful breathing, which trains your attention and helps ground you in the present moment.
-Here’s a basic mindful breathing exercise you can do in just a few minutes:
+Here’s a basic mindful breathing exercise you can do in just a few minutes.

-Stress may be inevitable, but suffering from it isn’t.
-The science shows that chronic stress accelerates aging, while mindfulness helps reverse its effects on the brain and body.
-By building even small mindfulness practices into your daily rhythm, you give your cells time to repair, your immune system a chance to rebalance, and your mind a path to steadiness.
+Try to practice mindful breathing daily, even if only for a few minutes.
+With regular practice, you may start to feel more centered and better equipped to handle stress.
+By building even small mindfulness practices into your daily rhythm, you give your body time to repair, your immune system a chance to rebalance, and your mind a path to steadiness.

 Read This Next